What is a Roth IRA?

 Read more: What are Roth IRA taxes & how do they work?

 Unlike other retirement accounts, Roth IRAs don't come with a requirement for taking distributions at a certain age.
-You never have to take any money out of your account if you don't need it.
-This allows you to keep money in reserve until you really need it or even hold wealth to pass on to heirs.
+According to Roth IRA withdrawal rules, the original owner generally doesn’t have to take any money out of their account if they don't need it.
+This allows you to keep money in reserve until you really need it or even hold wealth to pass on to heirs, though beneficiaries are subject to IRS distribution rules after the account owner dies.

 Tax savings for beneficiaries

 If you have money in a Roth IRA when you pass away, your beneficiaries inherit it.
-They do have to take required minimum distributions from the account, which means they can't just hold on to it forever.
+They do have to take RMDs from the account, which means they can't hold on to it forever.
 However, if the Roth IRA was established five or more years prior to that point, your beneficiaries won't pay any taxes on those distributions.

 It's important to understand Roth IRA rules.
 Roth IRAs have the same contribution limits as traditional IRAs.2 In fact, the contribution limit for all IRAs is combined.

 To understand how this might work, let's consider a hypothetical scenario.
 Betty has a traditional IRA and a Roth IRA.
 She is 45 years old.
-In 2023, she contributed $4,000 in pretax dollars into her traditional IRA.
-That leaves her with $2,500 in remaining potential contributions that she might decide to put into her Roth IRA.
+So far in 2025, she has contributed $4,000 in pretax dollars into her traditional IRA.
+That leaves her with $3,000 in remaining potential contributions that she might decide to put into her Roth IRA.

 How income and filing status impact contribution limits